 Read More: Top Things to Do in Newport

 Cape Perpetua Scenic Area

 At the southern end of the route, and sixty miles west of Eugene, adventure awaits where the Siuslaw River meets the Pacific Ocean in Florence.
 Daily guided tours of Heceta Head Lighthouse are available at the edge of the ocean in Florence.
-A commercial elevator ride into Sea Lion Caves is also a must-do in Florence, where a symphony of animal noises erupts from hundreds of sea lions.
+And a commercial elevator ride into Sea Lion Caves is also a must-do, where a symphony of animal noises erupts from hundreds of sea lions.

 The River House Inn is a family-friendly and affordable place to stay in Florence to cap off this Central Coast road trip.

 4. Exploring the Sand Dunes of Southern Oregon: Florence to Coos Bay